FObersteiner/ntp-client/README.md

 ## Zig version

-This package is developed with Zig `0.14.0-dev`, might not compile with older versions.
+This package is developed with Zig `0.14.0-dev` (master), might not compile with older versions.
 As of 2024-06-15, Zig-0.12 and Zig-0.13 (both stable) should work.

 ## Dependencies